 Or maybe the "seasoner."
 Somebody else is the cook, but at the end I get to choose whether it's going to have paprika or sage on it.
 And that's going to make a huge difference, but it's not going to alter the fact that it's either lamb or tofu.
 It's just going to color the perception of the person eating the food.

-The rest of this article is only available with an archive subscription or by purchasing back issue #88.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #88.
 For an upcoming year's free subscription, and our current issue on PDF...